ptichko/ptichko.github.io/_posts/2020-06-10-R-Function-To-Calculate-Summary-Statistics-By-Factors.md

 title:  "R Function To Calculate Summary Statistics By Factors"
 ---

-# R Function To Calculate Summary Statistics By Factors
+# R Function To Calculate Summary Statistics For Each Combination of Factor Levels

-Recently, I created a function called group_by_summary_stats() that quickly calculates basic summary stats  (e.g., N, mean, median, SD, SE, and range) for a single dependent variable for each combination of factors.
+Recently, I created a function called group_by_summary_stats() that quickly calculates basic summary stats  (e.g., N, mean, median, SD, SE, and range) for a single dependent variable for each combination of factor levels.

 **Note:** The function uses several functions from the dplyr library, specifically the group_by() and summarise() functions, so you'll need to ensure you've installed dplyr.
 You'll also need to have the stringr and tibble libraries installed.